ace-wg/ace-dtls-profile/draft-ietf-ace-dtls-authorize.md

 using a raw public key.

-The AS MUST check if the client that it communicates with is associated with the RPK in the cnf object before issuing an access token to it.
+The AS MUST check if the client that it communicates with is associated with the RPK in the `req_cnf` parameter before issuing an access token to it.
-If AS determines that the request is to be authorized according to the respective authorization rules, it generates an access token response for C. The access token MUST be bound to the RPK of the client by means of the cnf claim.
+If the AS determines that the request is to be authorized according to the respective authorization rules, it generates an access token response for C. The access token MUST be bound to the RPK of the client by means of the `cnf` claim.

 The response MAY contain a `profile` parameter with the value `coap_dtls` to indicate that this profile MUST be used for communication between the client C and the resource server.
 The `profile` may be specified out-of-band, in which case it does not have to be sent.
-The response also contains an access token and an `rs_cnf` parameter containing information about the public key that is used by the resource server.
-AS MUST ascertain that the RPK specified in `rs_cnf` belongs to the resource server that C wants to communicate with.
-AS MUST protect the integrity of the token.
-If the access token contains confidential data, AS MUST also protect the confidentiality of the access token.
+The response also contains an access token with information about the public key that is used by the resource server.
+The authorization server MUST return in its response the parameter `rs_cnf` unless it is certain that the client already knows the public key of the resource server.
+The authorization server MUST ascertain that the RPK specified in `rs_cnf` belongs to the resource server that the client wants to communicate with.
+The authorization server MUST protect the integrity of the access token.
+If the access token contains confidential data, the authorization server MUST also protect the confidentiality of the access token.

-C MUST ascertain that the access token response belongs to a certain previously sent access token request, as the request may specify the resource server with which C wants to communicate.
+The client MUST ascertain that the access token response belongs to a certain previously sent access token request, as the request may specify the resource server with which the client wants to communicate.

-An example access token response from the AS to the client is depicted in
+An example access token response from the authorization to the client is depicted in
 {{rpk-authorization-response-example}}.

 ~~~~~~~~~~